-In this post, I’ll show you how to restore the network configuration in Catalina (beta 5), if it suddenly stops working.
+In this post, I’ll show how to restore the network configuration in macOS Catalina beta 5, if it suddenly stops working.
 It happened to me and the solution was to just delete a couple of files.

-I upgraded to Catalina beta 5 immediately as it was released.
-The new beta fixed a bunch of perfomance issues and Xcode compatibility problems from the previous beta, so I was very happy with this upgrade.
+I immediately upgraded to macOS Catalina beta 5 when it was released.
+It fixed a bunch of perfomance issues and Xcode compatibility problems, so I was very happy with this upgrade.

-After contacting my company’s IT departement and Apple Support without any positive result, I decided to try an approach that I found regarding another Catalina problem - deleting preference plist files in
+After talking to IT and Apple Support without result, I decided to try an approach that I found regarding another Catalina problem: deleting preference files in

-Based on the file names, I tried deleting the following files:
+Based on their names, I tried deleting the following files:

 com.apple.networkextension.necp.plist com.apple.networkextension.plist com.apple.networkextension.uuidcache.plist SystemConfiguration/com.apple.wifi.message-tracer.plist SystemConfiguration/NetworkInterfaces.plist SystemConfiguration/preferences.plist